 Why Live in Cedarcroft

-Cedarcroft, a historic neighborhood in north Baltimore, is known for its old-growth trees, sloping streets, and cozy residences.
-The community features a variety of detached single-family homes, including Dutch colonials, Tudors, bungalows, and Cape Cod styles, many built between the mid-19th and 20th centuries.
-The neighborhood is characterized by its majestic sycamore trees that form a canopy over the streets, providing shade and a natural ambiance.
+Cedarcroft, a historic neighborhood in north Baltimore, is known for its old-growth trees, sloping streets and cozy residences.
+The leafy community features a variety of detached single-family homes, including Dutch colonials, Tudor Revival, bungalows and Cape Cod styles, many built between the mid-19th and 20th centuries.
+The neighborhood is characterized by majestic sycamore trees that form a canopy over the streets, providing shade and a natural ambiance.
 Cedarcroft is served by Baltimore County Public Schools, with students attending the highly rated Roland Park Elementary Middle School.
-For outdoor activities, residents can visit Chinquapin Run Park, which offers 76 acres of streams, athletic fields, and a playground, or travel 3 miles to Lake Roland Park, which features over 500 acres of woodlands, wetlands, and a lake with cascading waterfalls.
-The historic Senator Theater, built in 1939, is a local favorite for movie screenings.
+For outdoor activities, residents can visit Chinquapin Run Park, which offers 76 acres of streams, athletic fields and a playground, or travel 3 miles to Lake Roland Park, which features over 500 acres of woodlands, wetlands and a lake with cascading waterfalls.
+The historic Senator Theatre, built in 1939, is a local favorite for movie screenings.
 Everyday essentials are conveniently located at York Road Plaza, just half a mile away, with a Giant Food supermarket and casual eateries.
 For more dining options, Belvedere Square Market, less than a mile away, offers a variety of restaurants and boutiques.
 The market also hosts the popular Summer Sounds event with live music from May to September.
 Cedarcroft has a high walkability score and offers bus stops with daily service along York Road.
-Commuters can reach downtown Baltimore, 7 miles away, in under 30 minutes by car.
+Drivers can reach downtown Baltimore, 7 miles away, in under 30 minutes.

 Frequently Asked Questions